Thinking in the Age of AI

 With the advent of this amazing new technology, the relentless pace of innovation in the field and the bemusement it causes, daunting questions emerge:

-- how can we harness the power of AI and tap into its potential?
+• how can we harness the power of AI and tap into its future potential?

-- will it take our jobs, make us useless?
+• will it take our jobs, will it make us useless?

 … and many, many more